 - You have to do a bit of tweaking with your recipes to get the right texture and crumb

-All in all THM Baking blend is a very good low carb flour substitute, however, it is very expensive so I prefer to make my own version of the product.
+All in all THM Baking blend is a very good low-carb flour substitute, however, it is very expensive so I prefer to make my own version of the product.
 I found this website that provided the amounts of each ingredient found in the THM Baking Blend so you can make your own.
 You’re welcome. 🙂

 Carbalose & Carbquick

 Carbalose flour and Carbquick bake mix are made by Tova Industries – a leader in low carb flours and formulations.
-These low carb flour substitutes are the only low carb flours that are a complete replacement for all-purpose wheat flour.
+These low-carb flour substitutes are the only low-carb flours that are a complete replacement for all-purpose wheat flour.
 This is because while they are low carb flours they are made from wheat.

 Using a proprietary process, Tova Industries has managed to significantly lower the carb content of wheat flour making it ideal for any baking application.
 Carbalose flour is used in the same way you’d use regular flour and Carbquick is a baking blend made from carbalose flour and is mostly suitable for biscuits, pancakes and the like.
 Carbquick is essentially the low carb version of Bisquick and you’d use it in the same way.
 According to Tova’s website:

 “Carbalose™ has been developed into white flour, whole wheat flour, pasta flour, cornflour, masa flour, and potato flour versions.
-Complete mixes for breads, rolls, biscuits, pancakes, waffles, pizza dough, cornbread, pretzels, scones, and muffins already exist.
+Complete mixes for bread, rolls, biscuits, pancakes, waffles, pizza dough, cornbread, pretzels, scones, and muffins already exist.
 Carbalose™ can be customized for your particular flour needs.
 We can also adjust Net Carb counts to any particular application or guideline.”